ThePhD/sol2/README.md

 - Lambda, function, and member function bindings are supported.
 - Intermediate type for checking if a variable exists.
 - Simple API that completely abstracts away the C stack API.
-- `operator[]`-style manipulation of tables is provided.
+- `operator[]`-style manipulation of tables
+- C++ type representations in lua userdata as `usertype`s with guaranteed cleanup
 - Support for tables.

 ## Supported Compilers

-Sol makes use of C++11 features.
+Sol makes use of C++11/14 features.
 GCC 4.7 and Clang 3.3 or higher should be able to compile without problems.
 However, the officially supported compilers are:

-- GCC 4.8.0
-- GCC 4.9.0
+- GCC 4.8.0, 4.9.0+
 - Clang 3.4

-Visual Studio 2013 with the November CTP could possibly compile it, despite not being explicitly supported.
-The last version that Visual Studio 2013 was supported was on tag v1.1.0.
-Anything after that is wishful thinking.
-In order to retrieve that tagged version, just do `git checkout v1.1.0`.
+- Visual Studio 2015 Community (Visual C++ 14.0)

 ## Caveats